lndecastro/Entrepreneuring_AI_Based_Startups/tempBook1/Topic_4_Customer_Development.md

 **Deliverable: Customer Discovery Summary**

-Each team should complete this table with validated evidence:
+Each team should complete this table with validated evidence and add the results to your startup's personalized assistant:

 | Hypothesis Area  | Key Assumptions | Validation Method | Findings |
 |------------------|-----------------|-------------------|----------|